 With two more hectares added, Jacob Ballas Children’s Garden at Singapore Botanic Gardens now takes pole position as the largest children’s garden in Asia.

 Yet, what matters is not its size.
-But that the four-hectare large Children’s Garden is a safe, self-contained sanctuary created specially for our urbanite kids to stop and play, and consider the world of plants and eco-systems in one convenient location.
+But that the four-hectare large Children’s Garden is a safe, self-contained sanctuary created especially for our urbanite kids to stop and play, and consider the world of plants and ecosystems in one convenient location.

 Highlights of Jacob Ballas Children’s Garden’s New Extension

 Situated on the left side of the entrance, the new extension includes attractions and educational programmes for children up to 14 years old, up from 12 years old previously.

 Four new zones have been carved out, to help children witness firsthand the ecology of plants through nature play and learn about the different eco-systems: Farm, Forest, Stream, and Orchard.